LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/studio/_index.md

 With Postman installed, we're ready to fork and clone the [API located here](https://github.com/LaunchCodeEducation/events-api).
 Although it is implemented differently from CodingEvents MVC, you will find that most of the features from the MVC application have been supported through endpoints in the API.

 {{% notice blue "Note" "rocket" %}}
 Our focus in this studio is on operations and as such we will not be going into the development of the API.
-However, feel free to explore the source code if you are curious about the similarities and differences between the .NET MVC and API implementations.
+However, feel free to explore the source code if you are curious about the similarities and differences between the Spring MVC and API implementations.
 {{% /notice %}}

 ### Start the API Server